manda-farmer/square-express-shopping-cart-public/routes/README.md

 This file matches any requests with `./checkout/*` in the base of the relative path of the url.

-add-delivery-details route populates the fulfillment details with type "SHIPMENT" and necessary address information.
+The `add-delivery-details` route populates the fulfillment details with type "SHIPMENT" and necessary address information.

-payment takes the nonce generated from a payment form, with corresponding orderId and captures payment.
+The `payment` route takes the nonce generated from a payment form, with corresponding orderId and captures payment.

+The `create-invoice` route creates an invoice from the orderId.
+The created invoice is not published.